zeiss-microscopy/OAD/Apeer/modules/fiji_module_template/Fiji_Python_Tutorial - Create your own module.md

 We will now use this python script example as a template for creating an APEER module out of it.
 The core functions of this script are quite simple:

-* Read the image using the BioFormats pluging
+* Read the image using the BioFormats plugin
-* Apply a filter to that image using the specifed radius
+* Apply a filter to that image using the specified radius
 * Save the resulting image as OME-TIFF using BioFormats
 * Create some logs to provide some information about what is happening